 Onpattro can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Onpattro.
 These lists don’t include all possible side effects.

 For more information on the possible side effects of Onpattro, talk with your doctor or pharmacist.
-They can give you tips on how to deal with any side effects that may be bothersome.
+They can give you tips on how to deal with any side effects that may be concerning or bothersome.

 Note: The Food and Drug Administration (FDA) tracks side effects of drugs they’ve approved.
 If you would like to report to the FDA a side effect you’ve had with Onpattro, you can do so through MedWatch.